wavecnct/docs/pages/advanced/saml-custom-mapping.md

 ## Support

-If you need further assistance during any stage of the SSO integraion process, pleade no not hesistate to reach out to our support team at <a href="support-dev@wavecnct.com">support-dev@wavecnct.com</a>
+If you need further assistance during any stage of the SSO integration process, please do not hesitate to reach out to our support team at <a href="support-dev@wavecnct.com">support-dev@wavecnct.com</a>